ajlockwood/SSem2018-19/README.md

+## 2/21/19

+Converted the damage numbers widget to show up properly on the screen of the player who dealt damage.
+Huzzah!

+Also cleaned up the function that was used to generate those widgets.
+It was really ugly before and now its only a little ugly.

 ## 2/20/19

 Began work on converting the menu and gameplay work I had done in a single player context to multiplayer.